bradenmweight/Backup_Scripts/README.md

 4. To sync from BlueHive to Box -- \
 ```$ rclone sync /path/to/local/files/* Braden_Box:path/to/Box/location/```

-5. To sync from BlueHive to Box (only keeping file sunder 5 MB) -- \
+5. To sync from BlueHive/scratch to Box (only keeping files sunder 5 MB) -- \
 ```rclone sync /scratch/bweight/ Braden_Box:Huo_Lab/Braden_Weight/scratch/ --max-size 5M```

 ## Submitting a sync job to the cluster via SLURM